signavio/lassoer/load/README.md

 DATABASE_URL="user:passw0rd@pgsql.local/test"
 ```

-You will be able to then execute SQL queries on the `bseg` table like so to retrieve the first row
+You will be able to execute SQL queries on the `bseg` table like so to retrieve the first row

 ``` sql
 SELECT mandt